Working Together: What It Entails

 In this package, I’m part of the day-to-day conversation.
 I help untangle decisions as they arise, reduce rework, and create enough structure that the system can hold as the team grows.

-Every engagement includes a Design Intelligence Handoff Package.
-This is a practical, working record of what we did and why we did it.
+Every engagement concludes with a practical record of what we did and why.